 Homan’s Imminent Retirement

 According to The Hill, President Donald Trump, who appointed Homan as acting director of ICE in January 2017, wanted him to lead the agency permanently.
 Despite Homan’s plans to retire that month, then-Secretary of Homeland Security John Kelly offered him the position.
 Trump even wished for Homan to stay on permanently.

 According to NBC, a Department of Homeland Security official said that Homan’s “tough stance on immigration would have made it difficult for him to secure the needed votes” for confirmation as permanent director.
 His time as chief has been marked by “increased arrests of noncriminal migrants and raids on workplaces.”
 He has actively supported the Trump administration’s immigration policies, said that politicians in sanctuary cities should be criminally charged, and infamously stated that illegal immigrants “should be afraid.”

 SPLC also connected Homan’s retirement to the controversy in their own article about his participation in the CIS event.
 They wrote, “His resignation comes at a time when ICE is under major scrutiny for militaristic worksite raids and separating migrant parents from their children.”

 Now more than ever is the time to be aware of immigration law, and Path Law Group can help you with that when others can’t.
 We have over a decade of experience on the front lines of immigration law.
-Call us at (323) 342-5100 today for a free consultation.
+Contact us for a free consultation.